High Potassium Fertilizers.

 Potassium Fertilizers.

-So, the temptation is to apply high amounts of K at certain times of the year.
-In fact, its common for the amount of potassium people apply, to often exceed the amount of nitrogen.
+• The temptation is to apply high amounts of K at certain times of the year.
+In fact, its common for the amount of Potassium that people use, to exceed the amount of N. In some instances this is detrimental to your turf.

-Research into Potassium Fertilizers in Turfgrass.
+Research into Potassium Fertilizers in Turf.

-In contrast, the rate of K had little effect beyond a K: N ratio of 0.5 to 1.0.
+• In contrast, the rate of K had little effect beyond a K: N ratio of 0.5 to 1.0.

 Potassium Fertilizers and Anthracnose.